Overview

 Defence of Another

-- The defender must believe intervention is necessary.
+- The defender must honestly believe that it is necessary to intervene.

 Legal Framework and Judicial Interpretation